connectedness & Relatedness

 Particularly in a digital world where creating connections (and a resulting “shared identity”) is frictionless, this sense of “group identity” can easily become a proxy for the individual’s own identity.
 This can cause them to delay their own journey of self-discovery, or worse, feel like it’s unnecessary because they already know who they are.

 It’s important that while we pursue increasing our connectedness, an otherwise extremely healthy activity, we also understand ourselves and don’t ever ignore that crucial journey.
-This is one of the main reasons we at Life Engineering created the Identity Assessment and Personal Energy Profile, to help individuals learn who they are and fuel that journey of self-discovery and individuality.
-To take your own Identity Assessment, click here.
+This is one of the main reasons we at Life Engineering created the Personality Assessment and Personal Energy Profile, to help individuals learn who they are and fuel that journey of self-discovery and individuality.
+To take your own Personality Assessment, click here.

 managing conflict